 Map Labs is an ongoing anthology of Half-Life 2/Source Engine levels, all designed for the various Map Labs mapping challenges.
-Currently touting dozens of maps across a multitude of competitions, we're just getting started.
+Currently touting hundreds of maps across a multitude of competitions, we're just getting started.

 New competitions are hosted regularly, with new opportunities to join in all the time!
 You can use the links below to follow us and join in future competitions: